The City of Bendigo in Victoria Australia is 90 miles northwest of Melbourne.

 The main aspect that I think links Baer and Bendigo is that they both stood out and entertained people.
 They were different.
 They made the sport better and that is why they both have their names in the Boxing Hall of Fame.

-Article written and research by Jevon Patrick for the Bendigo Memorial Fund
+Article written and researched by Jevon Patrick for the Bendigo Heritage Project

-On Sunday 23rd August 2020, supporters of the Bendigo Memorial Fund will walk the route of Bendigo’s funeral cortege in 1880.
+On Sunday 23rd August 2020, supporters of the Bendigo Heritage Project walked the route of Bendigo’s funeral cortege in 1880.

-The walk will go from the site of his former home at Wollaton Road, Beeston to his grave at Bath Street in Nottingham City Centre, a distance of 5.7 miles.
+The group went from the site of his former home at Wollaton Road in Beeston to his grave at Bath Street in Nottingham City Centre, a distance of 5.7 miles.